logo

 Queen Mary harp

-The Queen Mary harp is interesting for being the most complete and best-preserved of all the old harps.
-It is covered in original and intricate carving, most of which retains clear traces of its original vermillion red paint.
-The decoration includes a number of pieces of Christian symbolism suggesting that the harp may have been made as a commission for a church or monastry.
-The vine-scrolls and the particular shape of the "split palmette" leaves have clear parallels with 15th century West Highland grave slabs from the Argyll area, suggesting that this is the time and place that the harp originated.
-The decoration on the soundbox can be compared with the harp depicted on a grave slab at Keills, in South Argyll.
+The decoration includes a number of pieces of Christian symbolism suggesting that the harp may have been made or decorated as a commission for a church or monastery3.
+The vine-scrolls and the animals have clear parallels with 15th century West Highland grave slabs of the Iona school4, suggesting that this is the time and place that the harp was made or decorated.

 Simon Chadwick